Cryptocurrency adoption is growing throughout the world. More and more people are making these transactions.

 If you wanted to purchase every Bitcoin that exists right now, then you would need more than $700 billion.

-Crypto statistics like this one show that while Bitcoin has its ups and downs, it is still the juggernaut as far as the world of crypto goes.
+Stats like this one show that while Bitcoin has its ups and downs, it is still the juggernaut as far as the world of crypto goes.

 Daily Trading Volume for Crypto Has Increase to $93 Billion

-Crypto statistics like this show that people are jumping on the crypto bandwagon, and doing so every day.
+Statistics like this show that people are jumping on the crypto bandwagon, and doing so every day.

 When looking at the general size of the market, you can see thanks to constant headline activity, cryptocurrencies currently trade in high volumes every day, as their individual market capitalizations continue to increase.